 There are 5.
 These assignments include watching a documentary film and answering questions.
-You may be asked to summaries the film, tie the film to our textbook or class material and to analyze it by using both your ethnocentric perspective and a cultural relativistic perspective.
+You may be asked to summaries the film, respond to questions, tie the film to our textbook or class material or to analyze it by using both your ethnocentric perspective and a cultural relativistic perspective.
 You will submit your work to our Canvas site.